clairehelland/mcc-authentic-grace-2.0/README.md

 ### Color Palette

 One neutral color palette was chosen from two different mood boards.
 Neutral grays were first chosen from palettes found online, then altered and adopted.
 White and a softer black were added for contrast, along with a splash of a dusty rose color.
 Colors were inspired and influenced by some of the images used.
-As mentioned before, competitors, similar brands, and blog color palettes inspired our color choices.
-We believe these choices are classic, timeless and create harmony.
+As mentioned before, competitors, similar brands,and blog color palettes inspired our color choices.
+We believe these choices are classic, timeless and create harmony on the site.
+They are also representative of the Authentic Grace brand.

 ### Typography